c0001/entropy-emacs/elements/site-lisp/entropy-proxy-url/README.md

     -   `:server-host-list` : as the from as the cdr of each element of `entropy/proxy-url-default-proxy-server-alist`.
-    -   `:no-proxy` : a list of no proxy host regexps.

     If there's no key specification given in the wrapper, they will fallback to use the default one builtin with this package, so